pixelvar79/pixelvar79/README.md

   📧 <a href="mailto:sebavar79@gmail.com">sebavar79@gmail.com</a> | 📚 <a href="https://scholar.google.com/citations?hl=en&user=7VElQ60AAAAJ">Google Scholar</a>
 </p>

-In a world increasingly dominated by data footprints, agriculture researchers can now use streams of data from diverse digital resources, ranging from underground proximal sensors to satellites, and pair them with field-level measurements to address questions that were seemingly impossible to answer only a short time ago.
+In a world increasingly dominated by data footprints, we can now use streams of data from diverse digital resources, ranging from underground proximal sensors to satellites, and pair them with field-level measurements to address questions that were seemingly impossible to answer only a short time ago.
 Research that integrates sensors, data-intensive analysis, and Artificial Intelligence (AI) while being driven by sound principles of plant and soil science are key to advancing agricultural science.